Dear sweet babies,

 You’re getting so big, so aware, and so interactive.
 You’re discovering new things about your selves and the world around you.
 You are still really cute and such happy, smiley babies.

-Emmett, you’re just over 26″ long, and you weigh 17lbs3oz.
-Malcolm, you’re almost 27″ long, weighing 17lbs10oz.
+E, you’re just over 26″ long, and you weigh 17lbs3oz.
+M, you’re almost 27″ long, weighing 17lbs10oz.
 I’m happy that you’re both growing so well and that you still seem to be really healthy!
 It’s not so great for Mama’s back that you’re so heavy though…

 This month has had some disruptions from your well-established schedule.
 Some days your naps are ‘normal’, and sometimes you refuse to nap, and sometimes you nap for an hour and a half!
 It’s never clear what kind of day you’ll have, so we just have to play it by ear and trust that you’re just going through stuff and you’ll be okay.